Here are a couple of odd uses of language I came across recently. At least, they made me sit up and take notice, and perhaps that was the point.

 It’s a bit like publishers’ advertisements for so-and-so’s brand new bestseller – made even more interesting when they add “In shops soon”.

 It could, of course, all be down to the long tail phenomenon whereby more and more, smaller and smaller, niches become economically viable, and available, because of the low costs of online storage and selling.
 If, for example, you sell 1 copy of your book entitled “The colour of grass in Virginia in 1897”, which I would presume would be in a niche of its own, your book will by definition be a best-seller.

-However, as Kenneth Hudson demonstrated in his “The Dictionary of Diseased English” (sadly now out of print I think), words are being used in ways which are completely wrong – in fact, in some cases the meaning is the exact opposite of the way the word is being used.
+However, as Kenneth Hudson demonstrated in his book “The Dictionary of Diseased English” (which, sadly, appears to be out of print now), words are being used in ways which are completely wrong – in fact, in some cases the meaning is the exact opposite of the way the word is being used.

 Take, for example, the word “choose”.
 In what sense do you choose a room in a hotel whose brochure states “Choose from over 200 rooms”?.
 You may, perhaps, choose a non-smoking room, but does the hotel show you a plan of the hotel and ask you to choose which room you would like, similar to the way theatres offer you a choice of seats?

 British comedian Tommy Cooper was a marvellous mangler of the language, to hilarious effect.
 I’ll be writing about him soon.
 In the meantime, please…